Section 1: Civil War Battles in North Dakota

 Sully tracked the Dakotas through the badlands in a grueling march through terrible heat and drought conditions.
 In addition, the soldiers were escorting a wagon train of Anglo-Americans headed to the gold fields in Montana.
 For several days, the Dakotas attacked the soldiers from the buttes.
 The soldiers finally reached the Missouri River where steamboats were waiting for them.
 They returned to Fort Rice without defeating the Dakotas.

 Why is this important?
-The two generals found Dakota hunters preparing for the coming winter.
+The two generals found Dakota hunters and their families preparing for the coming winter.
 By destroying the Dakotas’ tipis, clothing, and food supply, the Army left the people in very bad condition for the coming winter.
-Sully claimed to have defeated the Dakotas soundly in both battles.
+Sully wrongly claimed to have defeated the Dakotas soundly in both battles.

 However, the Dakotas were angry that the soldiers had attacked and destroyed their goods without cause.
 The Western Dakotas had not participated in the U.S.-Dakota War in southern Minnesota.
 After the battles at Whitestone Hill and Killdeer Mountain, the Dakotas understood that the soldiers intended to do them harm and invade their treaty lands.